koloyyee/mise_en_place_react/README.md

 - User will have a dashboard to view the latest 5 todos, tickets or task.
 - User can create, read, update, delete tasks, ticket other users.
-- Assignee will get a notification after being assigned, Assigner will get notified if the task/ticket updated (status, comment, etc.).
+- Assignee will get a notification after being assigned, Assigner will get notified if the task/ticket updated (priority, comment, etc.).
 - User can send asynchronous message to message other users individually or group, in the system like an inbox.
 - User can initiate an instant chat with another user.
 - User can set detail profile information.